 No one ever names their new-born, February, do they?
-January?
-It was a name in a song from the 70s I remember . . . in fact I just looked it up: Pilot was the group.
-I didn't press play on the youtube arrow as I can just about recall the annoying tune.
+January? - a name in a song from the 70s I seem to remember . . . in fact, I just looked it up: Pilot was the group.
+I didn't press play on the Youtube arrow as I can just about recall the annoying tune.
 If I heard it again it would seep into my mind and stay there for months, an un-wanted guest.

 Anyway, yes: June, april, May, lots of elderly ladies called after these months.

 March?
-Quite a good male, striding out in a Heathcliff sort of a way, name.
-But I don't think it's used.
+Quite a good, male name possibility - striding out in a Heathcliff sort of a way.
+But I've never heard it used.

-July? bit fetid and sweaty perhaps, same for August.
-September, bit of a mouthful, could be shortened to Septis or something — not good, October, getting a bit chilly, nice colours though.
-November: Drizzle and evenings dark at 4.00pm, No.
+July?
+A tad fetid and sweaty perhaps, same for August.
+September, bit of a mouthful, could be shortened to Septis or something - not good, October?
+Getting a bit chilly, nice colours though.
+November: Drizzle and evenings dark at 4.00pm, Nope.

 So, what was I going on about . . . oh yes.
 February.

-It is without doubt, the worst month. dark, cold and wet, this year anyway.
-Christmas and New Year long gone, new season in the not too distant future.
-I keep thinking about buying a new jumper as the moth-eaten ones that should have become dog beds are still on me.
-But it's not long now, spring is waiting in the wings for winter to forget it's lines . . . and paff, sun, stuff growing, birds chirping.
+It is, without doubt, the worst month: dark, cold and wet - this year anyway.
+Christmas and New Year long gone, new season in the seemingly distant future.
+I keep thinking about buying a new jumper as the mangy ones that should have become dog beds are still on me.
+But it's not long now, spring is waiting in the wings for winter to forget its lines . . sun, stuff growing, birds chirping.

 Here is a lovely picture of me in my best Feb wardrobe.

 Coat from Emmaus, jeans from a clothes swap event, shoes from vide grenier, jumper . . . 'terre d'esperance', I think.
 Things worn for maximum warmth and not many other reasons; nice scarf from Katherine though.

 Roll on spring: no coats, no jumpers, and re-emergence of that round bright thing in the sky, hopefully.